nikhithanarra91/Student-Management-System/README.md

 ## Features

+* Login authentication
 * Add student records
 * Update student details
 * Delete student records
 * Search student information
-* Export data to CSV
+* Export records to CSV
-* User login authentication
+* MySQL database integration

 ## Technologies Used

 * Python
 * Tkinter
 * MySQL
+* PyMySQL
+* Pandas
+* ttkthemes
-* Pillow (PIL)
+* Pillow

-## Project Files
+## Installation

-* login.py - Login page
-* main.py - Main application
-* bg.jpg - Background image
-* boy.png - UI image
-* students.png - UI image
+Install the required packages:

+pip install pymysql pandas ttkthemes pillow

 ## How to Run

-1. Install Python

-2. Install required libraries: pip install pillow pymysql pandas

-3. Configure MySQL database
+1. Make sure MySQL Server is running.
+2. Open the project folder.

-4. Run:
+3. Run:

 python login.py

+4. Enter your MySQL username and password.
+5. The application will automatically create the database and tables if they do not exist.

 ## Author